housecurve/housecurve.github.io/TUNING.md

 ![subwoofer phase not time](/assets/img/subwoofer_align_phase_not_time.png "Phase aligned but not time aligned")

-As with the [power method](#time-align-using-power) of time alignment, the group delay plot can be consulted to double check the alignment.
+As with the [magnitude method](#time-align-using-magnitude) of time alignment, the group delay plot can be consulted to double check the alignment.
 This requires taking a new measurement with both speakers active.

 In the example plots above, the crossovers were disabled to ensure the measurements had enough signal on either side of the crossover to see the phase slope.
 Use caution when measuring with crossovers disabled as this could lead to audio system damage.
 An alternative approach is to disable [Coherence Blanking](/MANUAL.md#coherence-blanking).

 The degree of success one will have with this method depends a lot on the audio system and the room.
-Sometimes it is better to start with the power method and fine tune using the phase method.
+Sometimes it is better to start with the magnitude method and fine tune using the phase method.